128technology/docs/docs/initialize_u-iso_adv_workflow.md

 ### File on Disk

-If no onboarding config was found on a USB device, the initialization process looks for a config file placed on the device; this is a common workflow for virtual devices.
+If no onboarding config was found on a USB device, the initialization process looks for a configuration file placed on the device; this is a common workflow for virtual devices.
 You can also provide a customized devicemap in the onboarding config at this time.

-These files are located at:
+1. Create the following files:
+	- `onboarding-config.json`
+	- `devicemap.json`
+	- `pre-bootstrap`
+	- `post-bootstrap`

+2. Copy the files onto the SSR device into the following locations:
 	- `/etc/128T-hardware-bootstrapper/onboarding-config.json`
+	- `/etc/128T-hardware-bootstrapper/devicemap.json`
 	- `/etc/128T-hardware-bootstrapper/pre-bootstrap`
 	- `/etc/128T-hardware-bootstrapper/post-bootstrap`

+3. Reboot the device.

 If you wish to not onboard the device and only supply a devicemap, the device is onboarded as an unmanaged router.